mhnaufal/Software-Defect-Finale/README.md

 💻 _Windows 10 steps_

-Clone this repository or download it manual as zip
+Clone this repository or download it manual as a zip

 ```bash
 $ git clone https://github.com/mhnaufal/Software-Defect-Finale.git